-Eugene Robinson writes a twice-a-week column on politics and culture, contributes to the PostPartisan blog, and hosts a weekly online chat with readers.
-In a three-decade career at The Post, Robinson has been city hall reporter, city editor, foreign correspondent in Buenos Aires and London, foreign editor, and assistant managing editor in charge of the paper’s Style section.
+Eugene Robinson writes a twice-a-week column on politics and culture and hosts a weekly online chat with readers.
+In a three-decade career at The Washington Post, Robinson has been city hall reporter, city editor, foreign correspondent in Buenos Aires and London, foreign editor, and assistant managing editor in charge of the paper’s Style section.
 He started writing a column for the Op-Ed page in 2005.
 In 2009, he received the Pulitzer Prize for Commentary

 for “his eloquent columns on the 2008 presidential campaign that focus on the election of the first African-American president, showcasing graceful writing and grasp of the larger historic picture.”
 Robinson is the author of “Disintegration: The Splintering of Black America